mauza/seekout/README.md

 Contributing
 ------------

-Contributions are very welcome.
-To learn more, see the `Contributor Guide`_.
+I would love to get help building out the parsers for certain websites.
+I'm working on a few I care about currently, but I'm sure there are more features and sites that others would love to have included as well.

+Remember:
+ - Be nice
+ - Pull Requests WELCOME!
+ - Submit an issue

 License
 -------

-Distributed under the terms of the MIT_ license, *seekout* is free and open source software.
+Distributed under the terms of the [MIT license](LICENSE.md), <br>
+*seekout* is free and open source software.